 Every frequent flyer program has a certain set of rules on how you’re allowed to put together different flights on the same ticket when you redeem your miles.

 For example, some programs might only allow you to book the most direct routing possible from Point A to Point B, while other programs might let you fly to an intermediate Point C first, stay there for a few days, and then continue your journey.

-Aeroplan, one of Canada’s most popular loyalty programs, happens to have very generous policies in this regard.
-By leveraging these policies, you can visit up to three destinations for the price of one, piece together your itinerary using a mix of Star Alliance airlines, and enjoy a good handful of 24-hour layovers in other places along the way.
+Aeroplan, one of Canada’s most popular loyalty programs, happens to have quite generous policies in this regard.
+By leveraging these policies, you can visit two destinations for the price of one, piece together your itinerary using a mix of Star Alliance airlines, and enjoy a good handful of 24-hour layovers in other places along the way.